yatiml/yatiml/docs/tutorial.rst

 fledged object-to-text serialisation protocol.
-The Python yaml and ruamel.yaml libraries will actually construct objects for you, but the class names need to be put in the YAML file for that to work, which makes those files harder to read and write for humans.
+The Python yaml and ruamel.yaml libraries will actually construct objects for you, but the class names need to be put in the YAML file for that to work, which makes those files harder to read and write for humans, and may be a security issue.

 YAtiML is a helper library that helps address these issues.
 With YAtiML, you have easy-to-read YAML for the user, and easy-to-use objects for the programmer,